Staining Sheds and Fences Cost

 The cost of staining sheds and fences on average is £220, with most jobs ranging from £180 to £350.
 The actual cost of staining or painting depends on a number of factors, like the number of fence panels and size of shed you want to stain, as well as location, as contractors in London and the South East will probably have higher labour rates.

-Timber is a popular material for garden sheds and fencing, but timber needs regular routine maintenance to keep it looking great and to keep it strong for many years (particularly in the damp and cold UK weather).
+Timber is a popular material for garden sheds and fencing, but timber needs regular garden maintenance to keep it looking great and to keep it strong for many years (particularly in the damp and cold UK weather).

 By maintaining the wood finish, you can prevent damage and any chance of rotting.
 With this in mind, wood staining and painting is a very good investment.